MShajieShah/Assesment-For-Fresh-Grads/oop_problem/q1/Readme.md

 * instance.display_data
 * instance.store_date(name , description ,price)

 # Our end goal is to take data from those three apis and store them in SearchEngine.
 So when we call instance.display_data it will show all the data.
+So you have to design a sync class which will take data and update/add in SeachEngine class.

-## This Problem is particularly designed to test your oop concepts
+## This Problem is particularly designed to test your oop concepts and how you will use those concepts in real life.
 ## Use object oriented concepts to model this problem.
-Use OOP concepts which you think would fits into this problem nicley and gives us elegnat solution.
+Use thoses concepts which you think would fits into this problem nicley and gives us elegnat solution.
 ## Your solution will be judged based on your decision choices you took for solving this problem.